pumnea/exercism-go/weather-forecast/README.md

 ## Instructions

 Goblinocus is a country that takes its weather forecast very seriously.
 Since you are a renowned, responsible and proficient developer, they asked you to write a program that can forecast the current weather condition of various cities in Goblinocus.
 You were busy at the time and asked one of your friends to do the job instead.
-After a while, the president of Goblinocus contacted you and said they do not understand your friend's code.
+After a while, the president of Goblinocus contacted you and said they do not understand your friend'msg code.
 When you check the code, you discover that your friend did not act as a responsible programmer and there are no comments in the code.
 You feel obligated to clarify the program so goblins can understand them as well.

 ## 1. Document package weather